-Our Asset Risk score indicates that elevated risks from credit concentrations, particularly sector and geographical concentrations, remain a relative weakness for the bank's rating level.
-However, concentrations to single borrowers have declined following the merger.
+Our ba2 Asset Risk score indicates that elevated risks from credit concentrations, particularly sector and geographical concentrations, remain a relative weakness for the bank's rating level.
+Also, concentrations to single borrowers picked up slightly in recent quarters.
 Our assessment also takes into account the bank's very low average historical losses through a number of economic cycles.